Georginio Rutter: Leeds United

-On 14 January 2023, Rutter signed for Leeds United on a five-and-a-half-year contract for a club record fee.
-On 26 August 2023, Rutter scored his first Leeds United goal against Ipswich Town.
+On 14 January 2023, Rutter signed for Premier League side Leeds United on a five-and-a-half-year contract for a club record fee.
+He was later relegated to the Championship with the club at the end of the latter season.
+On 26 August 2023, Rutter scored his first goal for Leeds and first Championship goal against Ipswich Town.

-On 17 September 2023, Rutter scored and assisted in Leeds United's 3–0 away win at Millwall, in doing so this became the largest victory margin between the two sides.

 Brighton and Hove Albion

-On 19 August 2024, Rutter joined Premier League club Brighton & Hove Albion, signing a contract until 2029.
+On 19 August 2024, Rutter returned to the Premier League and signed with fellow club Brighton & Hove Albion, signing a five-year contract until 2029.
 He made his debut for the club on 24 August in a 2–1 home league win over Manchester United as a 90th-minute substitute for Yankuba Minteh.
-Rutter scored his first Albion goal on 28 September 2024, opening the scoring with a header in an eventual 4–2 defeat against Chelsea.
+Rutter scored his first Albion goal on 28 September that year, opening the scoring with a header in an eventual 4–2 defeat against Chelsea.

 Personal life

 Georginio is of Martiniquais descent through his father and of Réunionnais Malagasy descent through his mother.

 Rutter is the owner of two race-horses; he announced his ownership of the first, Bopedro, in February 2024, before buying Coeur Jaune later that year.
 Both horses are trained by David O'Meara.